gatomek/gatomek.github.io/docs/index.md

 During last year of my studies I had the opportunity to start working as a C++ software developer and in very interesting projects.

-I started with programming of SCADA systems for Energy Distributing Systems in C++ (company C++ framework, MFC).
+I started with programming of SCADA systems for Energy Distributing Systems in C++ (proprietary C++ framework, MFC).
 Along the time I started programming Web Applications in the same domain (Java, Spring, JSF, Hibernate).

 I enjoy my profession everyday [^2].